pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 ## advise advised (d) (reg)
 * We had advised her to stay away from that part of town.
+* My co-workers advised me to stay away from the broken bathroom.

 ## admit admitted  (id) (reg)
 * I admitted to my wife that I lost 100USD at the casino!